 Only prescription medication given out.
 Paracetamol only given rarely with signed letter from parents.
+Medication for hay fever is given out.

-The Information Management Toolkit for Schools (IRMS) is designed as guidance and sets out certain requirements for the keeping of records
+The Information Management Toolkit for Schools (IRMS) is designed as guidance and sets out certain requirements for the keeping of records.

-- For accidents involving adults in schools, it is the date of the accident + 6 years - For accidents involving pupils it is the Date of Birth + 25 years - Records relating to serious accidents and injury should be kept for date of incident + 12 years.
+- · For accidents involving adults in schools, it is the date of the accident + 6 years. - For accidents involving pupils it is the Date of Birth + 25 years. - Records relating to serious accidents and injury should be kept for date of incident + 12 vears.

-The Management of Health and Safety at Work Regulations 1999, Regulation 8 (1) Every employer shall-
+The Management of Health and Safety at Work Regulations 1999, Regulation 8 (1)

+'Every employer shall-